Claudia Benitez-Nelson: Career and research

-Benitez-Nelson is highly regarded for her cross-disciplinary work in research ranging from biogeochemical work to radiochemistry.
-Her research centers on the mechanisms that influence the formation, composition, and downward transport of material from the surface ocean to depth.
-This research directly relates to biological production and diversity and the ocean’s role in the uptake and sequestration of greenhouse gases, nutrients, toxins and trace metals.
+Benitez-Nelson is highly regarded for her cross-disciplinary research, ranging from biogeochemistry to radiochemistry.
+Her research centers on the mechanisms that influence the formation, composition, and downward transport of material from the surface ocean to depth and from land to sea.
+This research directly relates to biological production and diversity and the ocean’s role in the uptake and sequestration of greenhouse gases, nutrients, toxins, and trace metals.
 She has been a leader in developing new techniques that use both novel chemical approaches (i.e., Benitez-Nelson et al, 2004; Diaz et al, 2008; Sekula-Wood et al, 2009; McParland et al., 2015) and sample collection methods with naturally occurring short-lived radionuclides (i.e., Benitez-Nelson and Buesseler, 1998; Benitez-Nelson et al., 2001; Buesseler et al. 2001; Benitez-Nelson and Moore, 2006 (and references therein); White et al., 2013).
-She has authored or coauthored more than 130 articles, which have been published in premier, high impact journals such as PlosOne, Geophysical Research Letters, Nature and Science, and has been the principal investigator or co-principal investigator on substantial, multi-year research and education grants from the National Science Foundation (NSF) and the National Aeronautics and Space Administration (NASA), among others.
-Her research has received international acclaim and includes the Early Career Award in Oceanography from the American Geophysical Union (AGU), Fulbright and Marie Curie Fellowships, and being named National Academies of Science/Humboldt Foundation Kavli Fellow, an American Association for the Advancement of Science (AAAS) Fellow, and a Sustaining Fellow of the Association for the Sciences of Limnology and Oceanography (ASLO).
-Her many professional service duties include serving as Chair of the International Scientific Committee on Oceanic Research (SCOR) Capacity Building Committee, Chair of the National Academy of Science Ocean Studies Board, and as an elected member of the AGU Ocean Sciences Section and ASLO Executive Committees.
-Along with being apart of those committees, she is also a member of the ScienceMoms.
-Benitez-Nelson is also highly regarded as a teacher, receiving many teaching honors, including the Mungo Distinguished Professor Award, the UofSC’s highest undergraduate teaching award.
+She has authored or coauthored more than 150 articles, which have been published in premier, high-impact journals such as PlosOne, Geophysical Research Letters, Nature and Science, and has been the principal investigator or co-principal investigator on substantial, multi-year research and education grants from the National Science Foundation (NSF) and the National Aeronautics and Space Administration (NASA), among others.
+Her research has received international acclaim and includes the Early Career Award in Oceanography from the American Geophysical Union (AGU), Fulbright and Marie Curie Fellowships, and being named National Academies of Science/Humboldt Foundation Kavli Fellow, an American Association for the Advancement of Science (AAAS) Fellow, a Sustaining Fellow of the Association for the Sciences of Limnology and Oceanography (ASLO), and a Fellow of the Oceanography Society.
+Her many professional service duties include serving as Chair of the International Scientific Committee on Oceanic Research (SCOR) Capacity Building Committee, Chair of the National Academy of Sciences Ocean Studies Board, and as an elected member of the AGU Ocean Sciences Section and ASLO Executive Committees.
+Along with being a part of those committees, she is also a member of ScienceMoms.
+Benitez-Nelson is also highly regarded as a teacher, receiving many teaching honors, including the Mungo Distinguished Professor Award, USC’s highest undergraduate teaching award.

 Awards and honors

-In 2021, she received The Oceanography Society’s inaugural Mentoring Award, which recognized her “tireless and remarkably successful efforts to engage, mentor, and imbue underrepresented students with her passion for science, while also making outstanding contributions to research.”
+In 2021, she received The Oceanography Society’s inaugural Mentoring Award.

 Benitez-Nelson was an elected fellow for the American Association for the Advancement of Science (AAAS) and has been awarded the Ocean Sciences Early Career Award by the American Geophysical Union (AGU).
 Some of her other awards and honors include: